The History of Sir Charles Grandison: Plot summary

+Charlotte's marriage has improved because she is showing her husband more respect and is excelling in her role as a mother, something she had originally dreaded.
+It is suggested that Harriet is pregnant.
+The Porretta family returns to Italy with Clementina saying she will take a year to collect her thoughts and then will decide whether to marry the Count of Belvedere.
+Sir Charles and Harriet say they will visit Italy in a year (presumably after Harriet has given birth).
+The novel ends with the death of Sir Hargrave Pollexfen, who dies miserably of wounds he suffered while behaving with iniquity toward another woman.
+He laments throwing his life away through immoral behaviour and leaves Harriet a large amount of his estate to make up for his abuse of her.
+Thus, everyone is accorded their just deserts.

 In a "Concluding Note" to Grandison, Richardson writes: "It has been said, in behalf of many modern fictitious pieces, in which authors have given success (and happiness, as it is called) to their heroes of vicious if not profligate characters, that they have exhibited Human Nature as it is.
 Its corruption may, indeed, be exhibited in the faulty character; but need pictures of this be held out in books?
 Is not vice crowned with success, triumphant, and rewarded, and perhaps set off with wit and spirit, a dangerous representation?"
 In particular, Richardson is referring to novels of Fielding, his literary rival.
 This note was published with the final volume of Grandison in March 1754, a few months before Fielding left for Lisbon.
 Before Fielding died in Lisbon, he included a response to Richardson in his preface to Journal of a Voyage to Lisbon.